calanuzao/nvim/README.md

 - 🔧 Git Integration with Fugitive and Gitsigns
 - 💻 Terminal Integration with Toggleterm
 - ✅ LSP Support with Mason
+- 🏠 Personalized Dashboard with Alpha
+- 🎨 Personalized Theme Switcher with :Atheme command

 ## 🔧 Prerequisites